 - Broken, cracked, or loose teeth

 - Seals or caps

 - Fluoride treatments

 Dentists can recommend procedures to patients that are sometimes unnecessary-for example, having non-infected baby teeth cavities filled or the teeth removed when the child will pull the teeth soon anyway.
 Another example of an unnecessary procedure or referral would be in a child’s case again, encouraging the parents to have orthodontic work done for something that will resolve itself if given more time- such as a tooth coming in.
 Medication errors are the most common error committed by any type of doctor.
 Informed consent could be a problem if a dentist finds and fixes a cavity while a patient is “out” and they learn of it later after the procedure is finished.
-The dentist needs to make sure that any work that is to be done is known about and approved of beforehand.
+The dentist needs to make sure that any work that is to be done is known about and approved beforehand.

-If you believe you or loved one suffered a worsening of a condition due to a dentist failing to diagnose or treat an oral oral problem, you may be eligible for damages.
+If you believe you or a loved one suffered a worsening of a condition due to a dentist failing to diagnose or treat an oral problem, you may be eligible for damages.
 Contact the Sweeney Law Firm and let our experts review the facts to see if you have a dental medical malpractice case.
 There is no fee for representation unless there is a settlement or a recovery of funds for you.